 Exceptions to the cap

-Thankfully, not all small businesses will be susceptible to the PAYE Cap.
+Thankfully, not all small businesses are subject to the PAYE Cap.

-On 12 November HMRC announced that the cap will have three ‘features’.
-Features are essentially caveats to a piece of legislation.
+On 12 November HMRC announced that the cap will have three ‘features’, which are essentially caveats to a piece of legislation.

-In this case, the features are designed to protect legitimate businesses from losing out on R&D Tax Credits.
+These features are designed to protect legitimate businesses from receiving less funding.

 Here are the full details of these features.